 MODERN SLAVERY ACT 2015

 The Modern Slavery Act is an important piece of legislation to protect vulnerable workers, respecting their human rights, driving transparency throughout the supply chain and ensuring the supply chain is slavery and trafficking free.
 The Theo Paphitis Retail Group is fully committed to striving to ensure there is no modern slavery and human trafficking in any part of its businesses or in its supply chains.
 This statement sets out the steps we are taking and intend to take in the future to strive to ensure an absence of modern slavery and human trafficking in our supply chains.
+This statement sets out actions we take and have taken during the financial year ending 1 April 2017.

 The Theo Paphitis Retail Group encompasses the brands Boux Avenue, Ryman, Robert Dyas and London Graphic Centre.
 This statement describes the activities of each of the companies listed above, and subsidiaries of those companies who carry out business as part of the Theo Paphitis Retail Group.
 We are trusted multi-channel brands focused on delivering outstanding customer service and first class product knowledge.
 Each of these brands strives to trade with the best quality suppliers who have the highest social and ethical standards and make available the highest quality products and services for our business and our valued customers.
 The varied products and services are sourced from countries across the world, from the UK, Europe and further afield such as the Indian sub-continent and Asia.